travis-ci/docs-travis-ci-com/user/gui-and-headless-browsers.md

-## What This Guide Covers

 This guide covers headless GUI & browser testing using tools provided by the Travis [CI environment](/user/reference/precise/).
 Most of the content is technology-neutral and does not cover all the details of specific testing tools (like Poltergeist or Capybara).
 We recommend you start with the [Onboarding](/user/onboarding/) and [Build Configuration](/user/customizing-the-build/) guides before reading this one.

-## Using Sauce Labs
+## Work with Sauce Labs

 [Sauce Labs](https://saucelabs.com) provides a Selenium cloud with access to more than 170 different device/OS/browser combinations.
 If you have browser tests that use Selenium, using Sauce Labs to run the tests is very easy.
-First, you need to sign up for their service (it's free for open source projects).
+First, you need to sign up for their service (it's free for open-source projects).

 Once you've signed up, set up a tunnel using Sauce Connect so Sauce Labs can connect to your web server.
 Our [Sauce Connect addon](/user/sauce-connect/) makes this easy, just add this to your .travis.yml: